BudEcosystem/GenZ/README.md

 # GenZ

-An instruction fintuned model of Xgen 7B
+An instruction finetuned model of Xgen 7B

 ## Setup